prankroker/TypescriptCourse/README.md

 # TypescriptPR1
-Tetris program written in javascript
+Some functions written in javascript